 It’s the season of Christmas parties, and the best way to make sure everyone remains safe, is to be careful how you handle alcohol, make sure everyone has transport to get home safely, and everyone looks out for each other.
 You also need to make sure that any party venues are free of hazards that could lead to an accident or injury.

 If it’s a work function, Section 19 of the WHS Act requires employers to ‘take all reasonably practicable steps to protect the health and safety at work of the employer’s employees’.
-This includes undertaking risk assessments and putting suitable risk controls in place to reduce or eliminate any risk associated with the function or event.
+This includes undertaking risk assessments and putting suitable risk controls in place to reduce or eliminate any hazard associated with the function or event.
 Employers should also set clear boundaries for employee’s behaviour at work related functions, set clear start and finish times for functions and have developed and communicated an internal policy addressing the responsible consumption of alcohol.

 If you’re a leader, read more about your WHS responsibilities when it comes to work social functions here.